 The passage of time has always been a preoccupation of human beings, whether it be a question of satisfying basic needs such as when to eat and sleep, the importance of seasons for migratory and agricultural purposes or a more sophisticated measuring of time into defined periods of weeks, days and hours.

 The earliest method of measuring time was through observation of the celestial bodies - the sun, moon, stars and the five planets known in antiquity.
 The rising and setting of the sun, the solstices, phases of the moon, and the position of particular stars and constellations have been used in all ancient civilizations to demarcate particular activities.
 For example, Egyptian and Minoan buildings were often constructed in orientation to the rising sun or aligned to observe particular stars.
-Some of our earliest texts such as those by Homer and Hesiod around the eighth century BCE describe the use of stars to specifically determine the best periods to sail and farm, advice which remains valid today.
+Some of our earliest texts such as those by Homer and Hesiod around the 8th century BCE describe the use of stars to specifically determine the best periods to sail and farm, advice which remains valid today.

 From Hellenistic times the measurement of time became ever more precise and sundials became more accurate as a result of a greater understanding of angles and the effect of changing locations, in particular latitude.
-Sundials came in one of four types: hemispherical, cylindrical, conical and planar (horizontal and vertical) and were usually made in stone with a concave surface marked out.
+Sundials came in one of four types: hemispherical, cylindrical, conical, and planar (horizontal and vertical) and were usually made in stone with a concave surface marked out.
 A gnomon cast a shadow on the surface of the dial or more rarely, the sun shone through a hole and so created a spot on the dial.
-In the Roman Empire portable sundials became popular, some with changeable discs to compensate for changes in location.
-Public sundials were present in all major towns and their popularity is evidenced not only in archaeological finds - 25 from Delos and 35 from Pompeii alone - but also in references in Greek and Roman drama.
-There is even a famous joke on the subject attributed to Emperor Trajan, who, when noticing the size of someone’s nose, quipped: ‘If you put your nose facing the sun and open your mouth wide, you’ll show all the passerby the time of day’ (Anthologia Palatina 11.418).
-By the Byzantine period (c.
+In the Roman Empire, portable sundials became popular, some with changeable discs to compensate for changes in location.
+Public sundials were present in all major towns and their popularity is evidenced not only in archaeological finds - 25 from Delos and 35 from Pompeii alone - but also in references in Greek drama and Roman literature.
+There is even a famous joke on the subject attributed to Emperor Trajan, who, when noticing the size of someone’s nose, quipped: "If you put your nose facing the sun and open your mouth wide, you’ll show all the passerby the time of day" (Anthologia Palatina 11.418).
+By Late Antiquity (c.
 400 to 600 CE) highly sophisticated portable sundials were produced which could be adjusted to as many as 16 different locations.

 The Greek and Roman army also used water-clocks to measure shift-work, for example, night watches.
 More sophisticated water-clocks were developed which poured water into the device thereby raising a floating drum and consequently turning a cog whose regulated movement could be measured.
 The first such clocks are attributed to Ctesibius around 280 BCE and Archimedes is largely credited with developing the device to achieve greater accuracy.
-Large public water-clocks were also common and often measured a whole day, for example in the fourth century BCE agora of Athens there was such a clock which contained 1000 litres of water.
-The second century BCE Tower of the Winds in Athens, built by Andronicus, also contained a large water-clock and no less than nine sundials on its outer walls.
+Large public water-clocks were also common and often measured a whole day, for example in the 4th century BCE agora of Athens there was such a clock which contained 1000 litres of water.
+The 2nd-century BCE Tower of the Winds in Athens, built by Andronicus, also contained a large water-clock and no less than nine sundials on its outer walls.